ChrisWhealy/wasm_sha256/README.md

 However, by commenting out the calls to the debug/trace functions and then running the binary through `wasm-opt`, the size can be reduced to about 3Kb because all unused functions are removed.

 That's fine, but `wasm-opt` is not able to trim out any `data` declarations holding the debug/trace messages.
-These can only be removed by deleteing the declarations from the source code.
+These can only be removed by deleting the declarations from the source code.

 Consequently, there are two versions of the source code:
-* `sha256.debug.wat` contains all the extra debug functions and message declarations.
+* `sha256.debug.wat` contains all the extra debug functions and message declarations (these function are present, but commented out).
 * `sha256.wat` is functionaly identical, but with all the debug/trace coding and declarations removed.

 If you wish to see the debug/trace output used during development, you will need to edit `sha256.debug.wat` as follows: